FlowPay/workplace.timesheets/docs/description.md

 | **ImportBatch** | Tracks upload status and processed row counters. |

 ## Import Workflow
-1. `POST /imports/timesheet` receives the Teams export.
+1. The Backoffice uploads the Excel file to **aml.file** obtaining a `fileID`.
-2. File is stored under `Public/uploads/<batchId>.xlsx` and an `ImportBatch` in state `queued` is created.
+2. `POST /imports/timesheet` sends the `fileID` and creates an `ImportBatch` in state `queued`.
-3. `TimesheetImportJob` loads the spreadsheet via Python `openpyxl`, normalizes rows and persists workers, entries and breaks.
+3. `TimesheetImportJob` retrieves the file from aml.file, parses it with Python `openpyxl`, normalizes rows and persists workers, entries and breaks.
 4. Batch counters (`rowsTotal`, `rowsOk`, `rowsError`) and status are updated.
 5. The batch status can be queried via `GET /imports/{batchId}`.